jhashivam/sql/sql-practical/Week_02/README.md

 ### Understanding Tables

-Knowing your tables is fundamental to understanding the data in your database.
-Whenever I start working with a fresh database, the first thing I do is look at the tables within.
+Knowing tables is fundamental to understanding the data in your database.
+Whenever we start working with a fresh database, the first thing I do is look at the tables within.
 I look for clues in the table names and their column structure.
 Do the tables contain text, numbers, or both?
 How many rows are in each table?

 Next, I look at how many tables are in the database.
 The simplest database might have a single table.
 A full-bore application that handles customer data or tracks air travel might have dozens or hundreds.
-The number of tables tells me not only how much data I’ll need to analyze, but also hints that I should explore relationships among the data in each table.
+The number of tables tells me not only how much data I will need to analyze, but also hints that I should explore relationships among the data in each table.

-Before you dig into SQL, let’s look at an example of what the contents of tables might look like.
-We’ll use a hypothetical database for managing a school’s class enrollment; within that database are several tables that track students and their classes.
+> let’s look at an example of what the contents of tables might look like.
+We will use a hypothetical database for managing a school’s class enrollment; within that database are several tables that track students and their classes.
 The first table, called student_enrollment, shows the students that are signed up for each class section:

 student_id    class_id      class_section    semester
 ----------    ----------    -------------    ---------